LouisYis/antd-vue/README.md

 [Ant Design](https://ant.design/index-cn) vue components.
 Vue2 implementation.

 ## Support to build this project faster
-If you interesting in this project, you can contact me with [kitwang.c@gmail.com](kitwang.c@gmail.com).
+If you are interested in this project and want to join, you can contact me with [kitwang.c@gmail.com](kitwang.c@gmail.com).

 # Development
 ```bash